aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 # HtmlApi

-Facade class providing wrapper methods of Aspose.HTML Cloud REST API
+A facade class that provides wrapper methods of Aspose.HTML Cloud REST API.

 [TOC]